Vivibear: Plagiarism controversy

 Queries to the Chinese Copyright Office have met no reply.
 Due to difficulty of international lawsuit, no legal actions have been taken against vivibear yet.
-On June 1, 2009, Ji Yi Fang (记忆坊), the brother company of Princess Monthly, together with Hua Wen Publisher (华文出版社), released Weiwei Zhang's Fantansy Knight, which had previously been exposed for plagiarism.
-Marketing campaigns for the new book present news reports of Weiwei Zhang's plagiarism in various media outlets as a sign of the author's popularity.
+On 1 June 2009, Ji Yi Fang (记忆坊), the brother company of Princess Monthly, together with Hua Wen Publisher (华文出版社), released Zhang Weiwei's Fantansy Knight, which had previously been exposed for plagiarism.
+Marketing campaigns for the new book present news reports of Zhang Weiwei's plagiarism in various media outlets as a sign of the author's popularity.

-Ji Yi Fang severed ties with Weiwei Zhang soon after Fantansy Knight was published.
+Ji Yi Fang severed ties with Zhang Weiwei soon after Fantansy Knight was published.
 Vivibear then signed on with newly opened publishing company Ju Shi Wen Hua (聚石文化), a subsidiary of Shanda.
 Doubts about vivibear's integrity caused readers to file complaints with both Ju Shi Wen Hua and Shanda to no avail.
 As of present, Ju Shi Wen Hua has helped Vivibear to publish three books, Flora, Bloodline Bride, and a Mediterranean travel book called Across the Blue.
 Flora is accused of stealing plots from Japanese detective manga series Case Closed.
 Bloodline Bride had been accused of extensive plagiarism in 2009.
 Netizens who examined the official preview excerpts and teasers of vivibear's travel memoir found a fourth of the book's contents are identical to older travel accounts, magazine articles, and blogs who are written by other people and published prior to vivibear's work.

 Vivibear continues writing in her on-line blog as usual.

 Achievements and honors

 Before 2009, vivibear placed prominently in the "Top 20 List of Successful Chinese Internet Writers" and was admittedly one of the top-selling novelists on the Chinese romance fiction scene.

 Since 2009, vivibear continue to garner more honors.
 Numerous Chinese newspapers granted her the title "Goddess of Plagiarism."
-In addition, on November 2, 2009, vivibear was given the Golden Crow GJM Award (金乌鸦郭敬明奖) for her achievement and efforts in plagiarism.
+In addition, on 2 November 2009, vivibear was given the Golden Crow GJM Award (金乌鸦郭敬明奖) for her achievement and efforts in plagiarism.
 The Golden Crow Award (金乌鸦) has been compared to the Golden Raspberry Award.
 It is a grassroot virtual online competition that encourages Chinese internet users to nominate and vote their favorite celebrities for a variety of categories.
 Vivibear received 12150 votes, the highest number of votes in the history of Golden Crow.